MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Press b or click the right VIVE controller trackpad down to take a screenshot.
 This is the same as typing "shot" into the editor command window.

 The H key brings up the hud with camera alignment guides.

+The L key locks down all the trackers you have set to be "lockable"

 # Bugs and Suggestions